Irrfan Khan: International success (2008–2020)

 In 2014, Khan appeared in Gunday, which was a moderate box office success.
 He also made guest appearances in the films The Xposé and Haider, playing an important role in the latter.
 In 2015, he played the lead role in the film Piku alongside Deepika Padukone and Amitabh Bachchan.
 Khan co-starred in the 2015 film Jurassic World.
 In the same year, he also appeared in the acclaimed thriller Talvar in which his performance was praised.
 He appeared in Jazbaa in October 2015 alongside Aishwarya Rai which was very well received by critics.
 He was next seen alongside Tom Hanks in the 2016 adaptation of Dan Brown's Robert Langdon thriller Inferno.
 That same year, he also starred in Madaari, a 2016 Indian social thriller film directed by Nishikant Kamat.
+In December 2016, a report stated that comedy company AIB was producing Amazon Prime Video's first Indian original fiction show, Ministry, starring Khan.
+In October 2017, it was reported that Khan would play a washed-up Bollywood actor seeking to regain the love of the masses while appointed as a placeholder culture minister, but in August 2018, Khan left the project due to his health issues.
+The project was shelved eventually.

 In 2017, Khan appeared in two films, Hindi Medium which was commercially and critically successful.
 Khan's portrayal as Raj Batra in Hindi Medium earned him several accolades, one of which was the Filmfare Award for Best Actor.
 Hindi Medium became a sleeper hit in India and China, becoming his highest-grossing Hindi release, surpassing The Lunchbox.
 He also starred in No Bed of Roses (2017).
 As of 2017, his films had grossed (₹ billion) at the worldwide box office.
 His next release was Qarib Qarib Singlle opposite Parvathy Thiruvothu, who was making her debut in Hindi cinema.

 In 2018, Khan appeared in Karwaan, with Dulquer Salmaan, Mithila Palkar and Kriti Kharbanda.
 He also appeared in Blackmail opposite Kirti Kulhari, the same year.
 His Hollywood film Puzzle also released in 2018.